-A Qualified Capital Purpose Undertaking Fund may be established for the removal of environmental hazards, the reduction or elimination of accessibility barriers in school district buildings, the repayment of a qualified zone academy bond issued for a qualified capital purpose, modifications for life safety code violations, life safety hazards, and mold abatement and prevention projects for existing facilities only.
+A Qualified Capital Purpose Undertaking Fund (QCPUF) may be established for the removal of environmental hazards, the reduction or elimination of accessibility barriers in school district buildings, the repayment of a qualified zone academy bond issued for a qualified capital purpose, modifications for life safety code violations, life safety hazards, and mold abatement and prevention projects for existing facilities only.
 General Fund expenditures for the purpose of this fund are not allowable.
 Qualified Zone Academy Bonds, Qualified School Construction Bonds, and Build America Bonds are included in the Qualified Capital Purpose Undertaking Fund if issued prior to April 19, 2016.

+The QCPUF Fund is a taxing fund and not part of the \$1.05 cap.
 Effective April 19, 2016, the tax levy for this fund is restricted to 3¢.
-The tax levy for Qualified Capital Purpose Undertaking projects in place prior to April 19, 2016, remains at 5.2¢.
-The levy may exceed the 3¢ levy limit if valuation has decreased from the last year bonds were issued and the bond principal and interest obligation cannot be met.
+The tax levy for QCPUF projects in place prior to April 19, 2016, remains at 5.2¢.
+The levy may exceed the 3¢ levy limit if valuation has decreased from the previous year bond(s) were issued, and the bond principal and interest obligation cannot be met.

-Tax levies for the removal of environmental hazards, the reduction or elimination of accessibility barriers in school district buildings, the repayment of a qualified zone academy bond issued for a qualified capital purpose, modifications for life safety code violations, and mold abatement and prevention projects cannot exceed ten years for each project.
+Tax levies for the removal of environmental hazards, the reduction or elimination of accessibility barriers in school district buildings, the repayment of a qualified zone academy bond issued for a qualified capital purpose, modifications for life safety code violations, mold abatement and prevention projects cannot exceed ten years for each project.
 Tax levies for each qualified capital purpose for which the Qualified Zone Academy Bond (QZAB) is issued according to (§79-10,110 R.R.S.) cannot exceed fifteen years.